maximumstock/poe-stash-indexer/README.md

 [![Continuous Integration](https://github.com/maximumstock/poe-stash-indexer/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/maximumstock/poe-stash-indexer/actions/workflows/rust.yml)

+> **Disclaimer: This product isn't affiliated with or endorsed by Grinding Gear Games in any way.**

 # poe-stash-indexer

 _Keep in mind: As there is no public stash tab API for PoE 2 yet, this project only works for PoE 1._